nasa/Transform-to-Open-Science/docs/Area1_Engagement/Community_Forums/code_of_conduct.md

 ## Condensed Version

 Be kind and collaborative.
 Critique ideas, not people.
-Communicate Freely while being receptive to a diversity of opinions, viewpoints, and backgrounds.
+Communicate freely while being receptive to a diversity of opinions, viewpoints, and backgrounds.

 ## Extended Version